 Required Courses (18 units) Units

 PHI/MAT-32 Introduction to Symbolic Logic 3

 PHI-10/10H Introduction to Philosophy/Honors 3

-or • •
+or

 PHI-12 Introduction to Ethics: Contemporary 3

 Moral Issues

 List A Choose from the list below 3

 List B Choose from the list below 6

 List C Choose from the list below 3

-List A Take 3 uni its from the following:
+ts from the following:

-the above required courses that has not l oeen
+Any course from used or the above required courses that has not been

-used or •

 PHI-33 Introduction to Social and 3

+LUI-33.
+3

-Political Philosophy
+DIHAHDA 25 Political Philosophy 2

 PHI/HUM 35 Philosophy of Religion 3

-List B Take 6 un its from the following:
+List B Take 6 uni its from the following:

 List A that has not been used

 or

 PHI-11 Critical Thinking 3

+-

-List C Take 3 un its from the following:
+List C Take 3 uni its from the following:

-List A or B that has not been used or
+Any course from List A or B that has not been used or

 PHI-15 Bio-Medical Ethics 3

 HIS-1 History of World Civilizations I 3

 HIS-2 History of World Civilizations II 3

 HUM-4/4H Arts and Ideas: Ancient World through 3

 the Late Medieval Period/Honors

-HUM-5/5H Arts and Ideas: The Renaissance through h 3
+HUM-5/5H Arts and Ideas: The Renaissance through 3

 the Modern Era/Honors

 HUM-10/10H World Religions/Honors 3

-Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.
+^{}Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.

 The Associate in Arts in Philosophy for Transfer degree will be awarded upon completion of 60 California State University (CSU) transferable units including a minimum of 18 semester units or 27 quarter units in the major as determined by the community college district and the Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education (CSUGE) requirements and with a minimum grade point average of 2.0.
 All courses in the major must be completed with a grade of "C" or better.
-(Students completing this degree are not required to fulfill the RCCD graduation requirements found in section VII.
-Additional degree requirements: Health Education and Self Development.)